wp-plugins/wp-excel-cms/README.txt

 == Description ==

-Simple plugin to import excel files to Wordpress and use the data in your theme.
+Simple plugin to import excel files (.xlsx only) to Wordpress and use the data in your theme.
 No database entries are created.
 All file & json based.
 You can use as many excel files on one page as you want.

 For example, if you have a guestlist in excel and you want to show it in a special style on your website, you can easily upload the excel file in your admin interface an then use `wp_excel_cms_get("guestlist");` to get the structured data in your template.